Applying to Oxbridge

 Oxford and Cambridge UCAS Applications

-We have a dedicated member of staff, Harriet Wilson, who is our UCAS co-ordinator.
-Her role is to give our pupils the best preparation possible for their university applications.
+We have a dedicated member of staff, Mr Richard Rawlins – Head of Careers and UCAS.
+His role is to give our pupils the best preparation possible for their university applications.
 In addition to the Academic Enrichment Programme, which is open to all pupils, we also provide a tailored support and guidance programme, and there is a strict timetable of deadlines which all pupils are clear on to make the process focussed and well managed.

 - All pupils have a weekly meeting with their subject mentor.
 They engage in intellectual conversation on topical issues, and the mentor will also provide pertinent advice about the application process, including their personal statement and choice of college, as well directing pupils towards relevant wider reading.